 Membership Packets are in the process of being mailed out to all new and renewing members, due to increased security measures the USPS has made some changes in how we can mail these type of packets out, this has caused a delay in mailing.
-Thanks for your patience!!
+With which I apologize.

 From the Treasurer - Len Matlock

 A lot of thought and planning goes into our booster club’s bus trips to watch our Monsters play on the road.
 We also have had trips in prior years to Columbus to take in Blue Jacket games.
 A lot of work has gone into making these trips happen, and our next trip is now just around the corner, and will take place on February second and third to Syracuse.
 Many thanks to all those (usually lead by our second vice president), past and present, who have taken charge using their time and energy to make our trips possible and successful.
 They have studied the hockey schedule and suggested dates for trips, solicited attendees, contacted bus lines and made reservations, worked with other hockey club’s ticket departments, and picked hotels and made reservations.
 To make our bus trips cost effective, they have had to ensure we had enough attendees.
 The bus cost is a fixed charge and normally it takes at least twenty-five attendees to cover the bus cost.
 Bringing along the right refreshments and raffle surprises on the bus is well planned in order to make the bus ride more enjoyable for everyone.
 As you know, the amount charged attendees covers the bus, game tickets, bus refreshments, and hotel rooms.
 Centered around all of this planning and financial considerations are the memories these trips bring to us, and this year should be no different.